mgsvmoddingwiki/mgsvmoddingwiki.github.io/wiki/Infinite_Heaven.md

 > It should say 1 or two files need to be redownloaded, so go to steam downloads and make sure that is happening.

+### Downloading Infinite Heaven and IHHook

+1. Download the latest version of Infinite Heaven from the [Nexus Mods page](https://www.nexusmods.com/metalgearsolidvtpp/mods/45?tab=files).
+2. Also download [IHHook](https://www.nexusmods.com/metalgearsolidvtpp/mods/1226?tab=files), which is required for Infinite Heaven's GUI.

+> Older versions of Infinite Heaven bundled IHHook with it but they've been split to separate downloads for some time now.

 ### Installing SnakeBite

 1. Get the latest SnakeBite Mod Manager from the [Nexus Mods page](http://nexusmods.com/metalgearsolidvtpp/mods/106/) and run through its setup.